 - 7.2 Transport Assessments are detailed assessments of the anticipated transport effects of a development proposal.
 They are needed to ensure that the transport impacts of the development are understood, in order that these can be assessed for compliance with policy.
 Transport Assessments require significant amounts of data and access to professional modelling tools, and as such are generally carried out by specialist transport planning consultants.
-They are most relevant for large development proposals. - 7.3 In most respects the outputs of the Transport Assessment are an understanding of the numbers of trips and likely modes.
-The main purpose of this will be to ensure safe access to and from the site, and to establish whether any measures are needed to mitigate the effects of the numbers of additional vehicles using the highway; these matters are outside the scope of this SPD. - 7.4 In respect of parking, the Transport Assessment will provide an indication of the numbers of vehicles that will need to be provided for, and this can then be related to the requirement in the standards in Chapter 4.
-However, care is needed as, to make an assessment of the effects on the wider highway network and ensure provision of necessary highway works are carried out, it is sometimes necessary to undertake the Transport Assessment based on "robust" (i.e. worst-case) assumptions regarding traffic generation.
-It would not be justified to base the numbers of parking spaces required on the worst-case assumptions, in view of national guidance that prioritises pedestrian and cycle access, then public transport.
+They are most relevant for large development proposals. - 7.3 In most respects, the outputs of the Transport Assessment are an understanding of the numbers of trips and likely modes to be used on the transport network.
+The main purpose of this will be to ensure safe access to and from the site for all users, to establish the measures needed to support sustainable access in accordance with a required transport vision for the site and whether any measures are needed to mitigate significant safety or capacity issues from the development on the transport network; these matters are outside the scope of this SPD. - 7.4 As stated in section 3.8, it is an NPPF requirement for all developments that will generate significant amounts of movement to be supported by a vision-led transport statement or transport assessment, which prioritises sustainable transport modes accounting for the site location and use.
+Therefore, for larger developments, technical assumptions in support of the vision-led strategy (e.g. trip generation and mode share) should be used in the evidence to support proposed car parking levels (in accordance the guidance in section 3.5 to 3.9) and with reference to the standards in Chapter 4.